-Harold had no active options.
-He could not retreat in person or lead the English army to safety because the surrounding ridgeways were guarded.
-He could not attack the Norman battle camp because the English would get ambushed as they tried to cross the Brede.
+As soon as Harold got a hint of the strength of the Norman cavalry, even if he found out the day before, battle was inevitable on the 14th.
+William needed to slay Harold before English reinforcements arrived.
+Harold could not retreat in person or lead the English army to safety.
+He could not attack because the English would get ambushed as they crossed onto the Hastings Peninsula.
 He could not blockade the Hastings Peninsula egress points, because the Normans were already guarding them.
 He just had to prepare his defences and wait for the Normans to attack.
-He would not have to wait long because William needed to slay him before significant English reinforcements arrived.

-Figure 32: Sedlescombe battlefield at Hurst Lane
+Figure 33: Sedlescombe battlefield at Hurst Lane

-In this section, we present our argument that the Battle of Hastings was fought on the spur at Hurst Lane in Sedlescombe (Figure 32).
+In this section, we present our argument that the Battle of Hastings was fought on the spur at Hurst Lane in Sedlescombe (Figure 33).
 We know it will be a tough sell.
 Our proposed battlefield appears to contradict the conclusions of every professional historian and military expert that has written about the Battle of Hastings.
 It challenges what most of us have accepted as irrefutable fact since school.
 Convincing others, especially academics, to accept our theory will prove harder than locating the battlefield itself.
 We can but try.

 R Allen Brown, military historian and editor of the 'Proceedings of the Battle Conference', once lamented that the only certainty about the battle is who won.
 The only other aspect of the battle about which historians agree is that Battle Abbey was built on the battlefield.
 The entire orthodox battle narrative is based on this one notion and its consequences.
-The notion is unsound.
+The notion is built on sand.